Ishaan23o/SystemWillBurst/README.md

 Extra -
     1. Deleting temporary OS files that are not currently in use.
     2. Finding the files that have not been used since last 90 days.
-    3. Finding similar files using levenshtein distance.
+    3. Finding similar files that contains .txt,.doc,.csv,.pdf extensions using levenshtein distance.
 It shows files with >=90% similarity.

 References:
     1. https://nodejs.org/api/crypto.html